Neterlon/devops-simple-project-1/README.md

 # Usage
 Configure AWS, DockerHub, Slack, Jenkins according to the instructions above.
 Download this repository `git clone https://github.com/Neterlon/devops-simple-project-1.git`.
 Open the "terraform" directory to set the configurations in the "variable_values.auto.tfvars" file.
-After configuring the variable_values.auto.tfvars file, in the same directory execute `terraform apply` to deploy the infrastructure.
+After configuring the variable_values.auto.tfvars file, in the same directory execute `terraform init` and `terraform apply` to deploy the infrastructure.
 A "cluster_kubeconfig" file will be created in the same directory.
 In order for Jenkins to update the container images on the cluster, сopy the "cluster_kubeconfig" file to the Jenkins server using the credential type "file" and setting the credential ID to "aws-jenkins-access".
 After the configuration is completed, it is possible to run the Jenkins pipeline.